RonenNess/adder/README.md

 In overall, Adder appears to be 3-5 times slower than executing plain JavaScript, **on multiple executions**.
 On FireFox it appears to be much faster, due to caching of expressions.

-The following is a summary of performance tests I conducted on windows 8:
+The following is a summary of performance tests I conducted on multiple browsers (with windows 8).
+In bars below less is better:

 ![Performance table](img/performance.png "Performance table")